Saturn-Girl/PySource/README.md

 # Fun Fact about the engine itself
 did you know that this is an in house but open SOURCE game engine?.
-That's right it is open source but in house 💀💀💀💀💀
+That's right it is open source but in house 💀💀💀💀💀.
+That's right he has the __init__.py in his computer